 I find hydro and aeroponics usually gets faster rooting than soil.

 After you have your clones cut and in their medium it’s all about humidity and temperature.
-Keep humidity between 70% and 80% for roughly a week and make sure you mist them frequently.
+Keep humidity between 75% and 90% for roughly a week and make sure you mist them frequently.
 I personally foliar feed with liquid kelp and some nitrogen here and there to keep them healthier until they begin to root.
 You need the higher humidity and foliar feeding because until they have roots they get their water and nutrient from absorbing it through the stomata in the leaves.
-Make sure temps stat between 70 and 80f.
+Make sure temps stay between 70 and 80f.

 Once you see roots you can take the domes off and lower humidity to veg.